RomoL2/RegVar/README.md

 ## Example

 First use install_reqs (this will install the hg38 fasta, the required conda environment for RBPamp, and RBPamp).
-Then characterize variants in a standard vcf file with CharacterizeVariants:
+Then characterize variants in a standard vcf file with CharacterizeVariants or a single user-input variant with CharacterizeVariants_single_input:

 ``` r
 library(CharVar)